slro/mflod/FLOD_DOCS.md

 communication security in general, they all focus on availability and information concealing while leaking all kinds of *meta-information*.

-The main motivation affecting **FLOD** protocol design decision is requirement to provide a best effort attempt to hide any information about communicating parties.
+The main motivation affecting **FLOD** protocol design decisions is a requirement to provide a best effort attempt to hide any information about communicating parties.